haouvw/moonwell-contracts-v2/proposals/mips/mip-m43/MIP-M43.md

 **Voting**

-Yay - Moonwell will switch from using Chainlink to API3 on Moonbeam for all markets.
+Yay - Moonwell will switch from using Chainlink to API3 on Moonbeam (GLMR Market).
 API3 will distribute 80% of the OEV proceeds to Moonwell, via the addReserves function on the GLMR core market on Moonbeam.

 Nay - No changes will be made